 Reflecting on a decade of stories in the fascinating Belgian capital.

 Meanwhile, I left the newsroom to explore more experimental mediums to tell stories.
-I also wanted to support meaningful ones; those that could help the causes I believe.
+I also wanted to support meaningful ones; those that could help the causes I believe in.
 Little did I know about all the doors it would open.
-Recently, I got invited to a session-packed event by the world’s largest transnational parliament (EP), focused on enhancing skills in advocacy and communication.
+Recently, I was invited to a session-packed event hosted by the world's largest transnational parliament (EP), focusing on enhancing skills in advocacy and communication.
 Yey, let's go!

 When I arrived in the Quartier Leopold, the Brussels neighborhood where many European Union institutions are, it was like entering a different world.
 Block after block, most people around wore stylish outfits and badges.
-It reminded me of the London City Airport, where every other passenger was in a suit, talking into a headset and watching numbers on a corporate laptop.
-But Leopold's streets didn't feel so remote.
-The average age was lower than I expected, and many people on bikes or scooters made it more personal.
+It reminded me of the London City Airport, but it was less remote.
+The average age in the Leopold's streets was lower than I expected, and many people on bikes or scooters made it more personal.

 Speaking of bikes, Brussels has an affordably priced bike-sharing scheme; unfortunately, I couldn't get the app to unlock the bikes to work.
 That said, I either walked or used public transit.
 Interestingly, I saw plenty of people riding bikes in suits and dresses; yet I saw no suits while I rode the metro or trams.
 That told a story about cycling in Brussels, as well as the city's public transportation.

 My first goal was accreditation, which was a piece of cake.
-I become one of those people with a badge and went to have a closer look at the parliament complex.
-It has a large, publicly accessible atrium, well-used by youth on skateboards.
-I liked that; there was enough room for them and everyone else, and seeing the space shared by people of different ages and backgrounds made a way better impression than those clinical "no fun" zones common in many other office developments.
+I became one of those people with a badge and went to have a closer look at the parliament complex.
+It features a large, publicly accessible atrium that was well-used by youths on skateboards.
+I liked that; there was enough room for them and everyone else.
+Seeing the space shared by people of different ages and backgrounds made a much better impression than those clinical, "no fun" zones common in many other office developments.

 Another noteworthy part of the complex is the Parlamentarium, an exhibition displaying the history of the EP while celebrating the diversity and connections of the member countries.

 I cherished the story the Parlamentarium told, mainly because it is a fragile message.
 Stories aid forces that lead to changes in society, and this can go both ways.
-Take the UK's Tories, for example: They tell a story that brexit was a good idea, where in fact, it enacted trade barriers ceasing the ability of the UK businesses' to freely sell stuff to nearly 450 million consumers.
-It also brought loads of new visa requirements for UK people who want to work or study abroad, and Britons now need a passport for many holiday destinations that used to be within reach with just an ID.
-I can no longer use my UK phone number in Europe without paying stupid roaming fees.
-Yet, the people in England believe in the brexit party so much that they re-elected them.
+Take the UK's Tories, for example: They tell a story that Brexit was a good idea, when in fact, it enacted trade barriers, ceasing the ability of UK businesses to freely sell goods to nearly 450 million consumers.
+It also brought loads of new visa requirements for UK citizens who want to work or study abroad, and Britons now need a passport for many holiday destinations that used to be within reach with just an ID card, and they can no longer use a UK phone number in Europe without paying stupid roaming fees.
+Yet, the false stories told by Tories were so attractive that the people in England decided to re-elect them.

 Not everyone has the opportunity to evaluate local rhetoric in international contexts, and it often isn't encompassed within the basic school system either.
 That is where museums and galleries can come in place, by making such education accessible to a broad audience by presenting potentially complex topics in a fun way.
-In an age when it isn't hard to find voices attacking democracy, dismissing science, and delegitimatizing academic and journalistic research, the benefits of attainable knowledge cannot be overstated.
+In an era when it isn't difficult to find voices attacking democracy, dismissing science, and delegitimizing academic and journalistic research, the benefits of accessible knowledge cannot be overstated.

 When I left, I met a friend for dinner, and in no time, the night descended upon the city.

-The urban planning of the Quartier Leopold follows a grid street pattern, and the roads are full of cars.
-So much so that at first sight, one could think they are in northern America.
-I also noticed loads of alarmed first responders blasting their sirens, one of the things I didn't realize until I saw that it can be done differently.
-Before coming here, I was in Helsinki, where most ambulances and police cars had only flashing beacons – and I was a fan of such a manner.
+The urban planning of Quartier Leopold follows a grid street pattern, and the roads are congested with cars so much that at first sight, one could think they are in northern America.
+I also noted loads of first responders blasting their sirens, one of the things I didn't realize until I saw that it can be done differently.
+Before coming here, I was in Helsinki, where most alarmed ambulances and police cars had only flashing beacons – and I was a fan of such a manner.
 It would be intriguing to study this deeper, how it's linked to the number of drivers, road culture, and so on.
-But now, I just enjoyed the city lights and atmosphere.
+But now, I just soaked in the city atmosphere.

 A stroll later, it was bedtime, and the following morning was time to roll!